-Most interesting wonders of Iraq
+Most interesting landmarks of Iraq

 Below are listed the most amazing natural and man made landmarks of Iraq.

 - Baba Gurgur – Kirkuk.
 Enormous oil field with eternal flame at one oil gusher.
 Sacred site since the antiquity.
 In 1927 oil prospectors hit an oil basin which was under pressure and formed 42 m tall oil fountain and huge cloud of oil.

 - Bekhal spring – Erbil.
 Powerful spring which forms a picturesque waterfall.
 This spring can yield up to 13 m³ of clean water per second.